piratesofsi/dsa-practice/Linked List/README.md

 # Linked List – Topic Wise Descriptions (Striver A2Z DSA Sheet)

 ## 1. Node Structure

-Defines how each node in a linked list is represented.
+A Linked List is made up of nodes.
+Each node contains:

+* data: the stored value
-Every node contains data and a pointer/reference to the next node.
+* next pointer: reference to the next node

+Nodes are connected like a chain, allowing dynamic memory allocation.

+---

 ## 2. Convert Array to Linked List

-Creates a linked list by converting each element of an array into a node and linking them one after another.
+Converts an array into a Linked List by:

+* creating a node for each element
+* linking each new node to the previous one

+This helps easily build and visualize Linked Lists.

+---

 ## 3. Insertions in Linked List

 ### Insert at Head

-Adds a new node at the beginning of the linked list.
+Adds a new node at the beginning of the list.
-This operation makes the new node the first element.
+The new node becomes the first element.
+Useful for quick O(1) insertions.

 ### Insert at Tail

-Appends a new node at the end of the linked list.
+Adds a new node at the end of the list.
-Requires traversal from the head until the last node.
+Requires traversal to the last node unless a tail pointer is used.

 ### Insert at Position K

-Inserts a new node at a given 1-indexed position.
+Inserts a node at a specific 1-indexed position.
-Handles inserting at the head, middle, or invalid positions.
+Handles insertions at the head, middle, or end.
+Safely ignores invalid positions.

+---

 ## 4. Deletions in Linked List

 ### Delete Head

-Removes the first node of the linked list and updates the head to the next node.
+Removes the first node and updates the head to the next node.

 ### Delete Last Node

-Removes the last node by traversing to the second-last node and breaking the link.
+Removes the last node by stopping at the second-last node and breaking its link.
+Requires traversal.

 ### Delete Node at Position K

-Deletes the node at a given position.
+Deletes a node at a given position.
 Handles:

-- deleting the first node
+* deleting the first node
-- deleting the last node
-- deleting a middle node
+* deleting a middle node
+* deleting the last node
-- invalid positions
+* invalid positions

+---

 ## 5. Traversal Operations

 ### Print Linked List

-Traverses the linked list from head to end and displays each node’s value.
+Traverses from head to end and prints all node values.
+Useful for debugging and verifying operations.

 ### Find Length of Linked List

-Counts the total number of nodes using a simple traversal from start to end.
+Counts the number of nodes in the Linked List using a simple traversal.

+---

 ## 6. Search an Element

-Searches for a specific value inside the linked list by checking each node one by one.
+Searches for a specific value by checking each node one by one.
+Uses linear search (O(n)).
-Returns whether the element is present or not.
+Returns true or false based on whether the value is found.

+---

+If you want, I can convert your **Medium** and **Hard** Linked List topics into this same clean format too!